oktadev/byob-dashboard/README.md

 2. Run `npm install`
 3. Run `npm install @vue/cli -g`
 4. Create `src/.config.js` and edit it in with the values below:
+    * Note the `.` in front of the filename.
+This is simply for convention
 ```
 export default {
     oidc: {